 Your panels won’t want to line up perfectly, so we’ll be coming back later to tie them together.

-Continue adding panels until your row is finished.
+Continue adding panels until your row is complete.

 5. Secure the panels together.